Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#4Part2.md

 ![](./Artwork/Session%204/nmap.png)

->**Importan Note:** every command has man options try to have fun with these options and search for they in man pages.
+>**Importan Note:** every command has options, try to have fun with these options and search for them in man pages.

 ## Network Configuration File

-In linux there are many important files to configure a network some of it are :
+In linux there are many important files to configure a network some of them are :

 ### /etc/hosts